discordjs/guide/guide/additional-info/es6-syntax.md

 * The parenthesis around function parameters are optional when you have only one parameter, but required otherwise.
 If you feel like this will confuse you at times, it may be a good idea to just always use parenthesis.
 * You can cleanly put what you need on a single line without curly braces.
 * Omitting curly braces will make arrow functions use **implicit return**, but only if you have a single-line expression.
 The `doubleAge` and `filter` variables are a good example of this.
-* Unlike the `function someFunc() { ... }` statement, arrow functions cannot be used to create functions with such syntax.
+* Unlike the `function someFunc() { ... }` declaration, arrow functions cannot be used to create functions with such syntax.
 You can create a variable and give it an anonymous arrow function as the value, though (as seen with the `doubleAge` and `filter` variables).

 We won't be covering the lexical `this` scope with arrow functions in here, but you can Google around if you're still curious.
 Again, if you aren't sure what `this` is or when you need it, reading about lexical `this` first may only confuse you.